ietf-tools/xml2rfc/README.txt

 Rose                                                            [Page 7]

-README                       xml2rfc v1.15                 November 2002
+README                       xml2rfc v1.16                 February 2003

 5. Additions to RFC 2629

    A few additions have been made to the format originally defined in RFC 2629.
 In particular, Appendix C of the 2629bis document enumerates the additions.

    In addition, 'xml2rfc' recognizes an undocumented 'src' attribute in